 When it comes to styling, how should you choose decor pieces that really stand out and grab your attention?
 What are some of your favorites?

-Decor pieces are a great way to add character to the space.
+Decor pieces are a great way to add character to an Instagrammable space.
 Most clients tend to be conservative when doing furniture and color selection.
 With decor pieces, there’s a sense of liberty and bringing a fun element, sometimes totally out of their comfort zone.
-It’s great to add the missing elements, ones that were intentionally left out so they don’t overpower the general aesthetic, such as bold colors – textures – patterns..
+It’s great to add the missing elements, ones that were intentionally left out so they don’t overpower the general aesthetic, such as bold colors – textures – patterns.
 I love sculptural decor pieces that invite the client to touch and feel them and use them in different placements and positions.
-One of my favorites is a young french, Paris based designer/friend William Guillon.
+One of my favorites is a young french, Paris-based designer/friend William Guillon.
 I’ve used his pieces in multiple projects and acquired some of his work for my personal collection.
-Another tip for more budget accessible pieces, is to cluster multiple pieces, that creates a visually rich look.
+Another tip for more budget-accessible pieces is to cluster multiple pieces, that create a visually rich look.

 When it comes to paint colors, what are some of your favorites to bring forth the perfect picture?

 Deep dark hues.
-I love that in day light, they reveal the undertone and add color to the space, and at night they make beautiful backdrops to the furniture pieces.
-I’ve used a number of Farrow & Ball ’s dark colors such as Paean Black (my favorite), Railings, Studio Green.. all were very beautiful and compliment the spaces we worked on.
+I love that in daylight, they reveal the undertone and add color to your Instagrammable space, and at night they make beautiful backdrops to the furniture pieces.
+I’ve used several of Farrow & Ball’s dark colors such as Paean Black (my favorite), Railings, Studio Green.. all were very beautiful and complement the spaces we worked on.

 What is the best lighting to really capture the eye?

 It varies by space and application.
-Generally south facing windows are great because they offer longer exposure to daylight.
-In terms of spatial light, it’s important to make a conscious decision about the application of the light.
-While ambient and indirect lighting are both great to set the mood and make the space more luminous, directional light can be very functional and serve an aesthetic purpose of highlighting a certain piece of furniture, artwork or function. it’s a visual drama, that capture the viewer’s attention right away and serves a purpose.
+Generally, south-facing windows are great because they offer longer exposure to daylight.
+In terms of spatial light, it’s important to make a conscious decision about the application of light.
+While ambient and indirect lighting are both great to set the mood and make the space more luminous, directional light can be very functional and serve an aesthetic purpose of highlighting a certain piece of furniture, artwork, or function. it’s a visual drama, that captures the viewer’s attention right away and serves a purpose.

 What trends do you see taking over Instagram in 2020?

-Social media helped spread the awareness and appreciation for vintage furniture and accessories.
+Social media helped spread awareness and appreciation for vintage furniture and accessories.
 I see that as an ongoing trend for 2020.
 Styling and florals are taking over, images of vignettes, and deep colored textures get better responses than patterned surfaces.
-While minimalism is highly appreciated as a way of life, rich maximalist spaces are making a strong comeback .
-More is More is on the rise.
+While minimalism is highly appreciated as a way of life, rich maximalist spaces are making a strong comeback.
+More is on the rise.